 5.x.1 Description

 The main problem with known energy saving techniques is that it is unclear what tradeoff is acceptable (e.g. tolerated by the service / end user) among power saving and service adjustments, such as QoS degradation.
 Depending on load and network deployment, some changes to configuration due to energy saving cannot be adhered to without service/QoS degradation.
+Actions from the network in order to save energy may target one or more UEs: in some cases, if a UE is generating very high energy consumption on a base station due to its location/radio conditions and heavy traffic, it may alone be identified by the network as potential candidate to propose an incentive in turn of measures could lower such energy consumption from a network perspective.

 Users and/or UEs may have different requirements with respect to QoS degradation when it comes to save network energy, possibly based on some incentive they can get to assist their network operator.
 Different kinds of behaviors are envisioned: